Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Install And Set The Required Plugin: Rich Markdown

-**ReMoods is relying on the "Rich Markdown" plugin to style the text because Joplin didn't provide enough CSS classes to specify those elements.
-So, it would cause some styles to be missing from ReMoods while you didn't install this plugin, or you didn't enable the settings:**
+**ReMoods relies on the 'Rich Markdown' plugin to style text because Joplin doesn't natively provide all of the CSS classes required to specify those elements.
+Without the Rich Markdown plugin enabled, there would be styles missing from ReMoods:**

 1. Open Joplin
 2. Go to `tools` > `Options` > `Plugins`